idelafuentef/OpenMLC/README.md

-### OpenMLC-Matlab-2
+### OpenMLC-UC3M

-A new implementation of OpenMLC (https://github.com/MachineLearningControl/OpenMLC-Matlab) for Matlab.
+A new implementation of OpenMLC-Matlab-2 (https://github.com/MachineLearningControl/OpenMLC-Matlab-2), including complete solutions for the already proposed problems, as well as new ones

 ### Copyright and License